DiamondLightSource/python-zocalo/docs/siteconfig.rst

 configurations (using the ``incremental`` key), this will cause all sorts of problems and is therefore strongly discouraged.

+Please note that Zocalo commands will currently always add a handler to log to the console.
+This behaviour may be reviewed in the future.

 The Zocalo configuration object exposes a facility to read out and increase a verbosity level, which will apply incremental changes to the logging configuration.
 In the above example setting ``zc.logging.verbosity = 1``